Dawn of the USB Drive

 Encryption can be used on Flash Drives to allow data to be securely stored on them.
 By encrypting the Flash Drive only users that know the key or password to decrypt the drive will be able to access the data.
 Low-cost software-based encryption technologies can be utilized to convert any USB Flash Drive into an encrypted device.
 Utilities such as BitLocker, which is built into Microsoft Windows 7 Ultimate Edition, or OpenSource utilities such as TrueCrypt can be used to create secure flash drives.

 The encryption works by creating a secure partition on the device.
 Typically when the user plugs the drive into another computer a prompt will pop up asking for the encryption key or password.
 If the user does not know the unique key or password, the data on the drive will be unreadable.
 This is especially important in the health care industry as a lost non-encrypted drive can result in a data breach.
 This data breach will result in up to a $1.5 million fine per record lost.
 If the drive was encrypted the Office for Civil Rights (OCR) or the United States Department of Health and Human Services (HHS) does not need to be alerted.

 “For low-cost drives that do not contain their own encryption engines, a strong software-based encryption solution is fine and can meet even the lower-end government certifications,” says John Girard, a Gartner analyst.
 “The best practice is to never write data to external media that was not encrypted in the first place.”
 (Source: CIO)

 Ultimately use common sense.
 If the data being stored or transferred on a Flash Drive is sensitive, evaluate if it should even be stored on the drive.
-If it must take preventative measures and encrypt it to prevent any data breaches.
-Utilizing low-cost encryption methodologies can save your Organization time and money, especially when HIPAA-related fines can reach upwards of $1.5 million per breach.
+If it must take preventative measures and encrypt them to prevent any data breaches.
+Utilizing low-cost encryption methodologies can save your organization time and money, especially when HIPAA-related fines can reach upwards of $1.5 million per breach.